 Effective July 1, 2014, BRIM adopted the provisions of Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27, and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment of GASB Statement No. 68.
 BRIM determined that it was not practical to restate all periods presented and has recorded the cumulative effect of the decrease to beginning net position of implementing this change of \$495 as of July 1, 2014, which is the net pension liability of \$628 less deferred outflows of resources related to pension plan contributions of \$133 as of that date.
-BRIM further determined that it was not practical to pensions as of July 1, 2014, and these amounts are not reported.
+BRIM further determined that it was not practical to determine the amounts of all deferred inflows of resources and deferred outflows of resources related to pensions as of July 1, 2014, and these amounts are not reported.